 Seward’s allies among the Republican senators worked to postpone the motions for a day, giving Preston King of New York time to inform Seward that a caucus had been formed “to ascertain whether any steps could be taken to quiet the public mind and to produce a better condition of affairs.”
 When King told him the real reason for the caucus was to get rid of him, Seward said, “They may do as they please about me, but they shall not put the President in a false position on my account.”

 Seward sent a message to Lincoln: “I hereby resign the office of Secretary of State of the United States, and have the honor to request that this resignation may be immediately accepted.”
 His son Frederick, the assistant secretary of state, submitted an identical letter.

 The next day, the Republican senators caucused again and modified their stance against Seward.
 Without directly naming him, the senators approved a resolution drafted by Ira Harris of New York stating: “Resolved, that in the judgment of the Republican members of the Senate, the public confidence in the present administration would be increased by a change in and partial reconstruction of the cabinet.”
 The resolution included:

 - Formation of a new cabinet fully dedicated to prosecuting the war with the utmost vigor

 - Congressional approval of each cabinet member before they assumed their posts

 - Unanimous agreement among all cabinet members on all war policies

 This resolution had no basis in the Constitution, which allows the president full authority over his own cabinet and the extent of its power.
+According to Fessenden, “Common sense, if not common honesty, has fled from the cabinet… I very much fear there will be an outbreak in Congress.”
 Thirty-one of the 32 senators approved, with King abstaining.
-The senators then formed a committee of nine to present this to Lincoln and demand that he fire Seward.
+The senators then formed a committee of nine, headed by Jacob Collamer, to present this to Lincoln.